authzforce/server/upgrader/src/README.md

     $ sudo chgrp -RH tomcat7 /path/to/new/opt/authzforce-ce-server
     ```

-1. This generates new data (e.g. domain directories) compatible with AuthZForce > v4.2.0 in location specified by `new.data.dir`.
-Restart Tomcat on the new AuthZForce server to load the new data.
+1. Restart Tomcat on the new AuthZForce server to load the new data.